LAST CALL: Standards for New XBRL Formats Set to Go Final

-While there is absolutely no need for existing implementations to make changes as a result of the new specifications, they do provide regulators, data collectors and other XBRL user with an expanded set of tools for digital reporting.
+While there is absolutely no need for existing implementations to make changes as a result of the new specifications, they do provide regulators, data collectors and other XBRL users with an expanded set of tools for digital reporting.
 A number of very significant regulatory frameworks have already indicated their intention to make use of the new specifications.

 Final comments on the new specifications are open for a period of 6 weeks from 4 August 2021.

 XBRL software vendors are urged to consider how they will incorporate the new specifications into their offerings.

 Regulators are encouraged to study the data collection and data analytics potential of the new specifications.